Best Snorkel Mask and Best Snorkel Gear for snorkeling and diving

 - Always swim with a buddy when using a full snorkel mask so that if something were to happen, they could immediately help.

 - Do not use a full snorkel mask in strenuous waters (where you may start to breathe heavier with more carbon dioxide output) or for freediving.

 The classic snorkel mask is one big circle with your nose inside.
 This is different from the full mask snorkel because your mouth is out of the mask and you still need an actual snorkel for breathing.

 One Lense Face Snorkel

-The one lense face mask is also different from the “classic” despite them both only having one main looking lens.
-The difference is that the one lense mask is that the nose is seperate from the rest of your face.
+The one lens face mask is also different from the “classic” despite them both only having one main looking lens.
+The difference is that the one lens mask is that the nose is separate from the rest of your face.